 - It is not a requirement for the complainant to be in some sort of a relationship with the respondent.
 This means that the respondent can be any person, for example, a stranger to, a friend of or someone working with the complainant.

 How can a person apply for a protection order?

-- A complainant can apply with the clerk of a Magistrate’s Court (“court”) in the area where the complainant or respondent lives, works, or where the harassment took place.
+- A complainant can apply with the clerk of the court in the area where the complainant or respondent lives, works, or where the harassment took place.

 - The clerk will help the complainant to complete the application for a protection order, together with a written affidavit, which will be given to the court for consideration.

 - A complainant can also lay a criminal charge against the respondent at the Police Station in the event of an assault, trespassing, and so on.

 What happens if a person does not know who is harassing him/her?

 - The police may carry out an investigation to find the name, address or any other information of the unknown respondent.
 For example, if the complainant suspects that the respondent is working with him/her, the police may request the complainant’s employer to provide them with access to the information of the respondent.

 - Any person who does not provide the police with the requested information, is guilty of a criminal offence and will be liable to a fine or imprisonment of up to six months.

 What will happen after an application for a protection order was filed at court?